 Long into the Victorian era, complaints of parents abusing alleged Changeling children persisted.

-On a happier message, a mother was occasionally told that being kind towards a Changeling will lead to the recovery of her own child, which did happen in each instance.
+On a happier message, a mother was occasionally told that being kind towards a Changeling will lead to her own child’s recovery, which happened in each instance.

 Dryads are wood nymphs and tree spirits who live in trees.
 Their names come from the Greek word Drys, meaning oak.